 - Payments on notes or contracts that include capital gains being realized on an installment method.

 Federal law is clear that items of IRD received by an estate or beneficiary are included in gross income and have the same character for federal income tax purposes as the items would have had in the hands of the decedent.
-But that is not rule for Pennsylvania income tax purposes.
+But that is not the rule for Pennsylvania income tax purposes.

 The Pennsylvania personal income tax applies to eight different classes of income, and income is taxable only if it falls within one of those eight classes.
 (By comparison, federal law taxes “all income from whatever source derived.”)
 It has always been clear from the definitions of those classes of income that at least some IRD was not included in those definitions, and so not taxed.
 For example, taxable “compensation” is defined as amounts received by an “employee,” and an estate receiving wages earned by a decedent is not an “employee.”